What is The

 Live online classes with the world’s best artists and curators

-Your instructors are live with you to teach & facilitate discussions.
+Your Masterclass instructors are live with you to teach & facilitate discussions.
 Our small intimate classes, provide opportunities for personal feedback.
+Courses are discounted for TAAS Members.

 Visionary Instructors

-Our Instructors are established, visionary and widely respected working artists.
+Our instructors are established, visionary and widely respected working artists.
+Our TAs are incredible emerging pioneers and the whole team at TAAS are artists and curators.

 Real-time education